-- The federal mandates, "No Child Left Behind" and IDEA requirements exceed the federal funding available to pay for it.
-As a result, these mandates will require additional costs to the taxpayers to meet the requirements. - The District anticipates rising health care costs in the ensuing fiscal years as indicators report increases significantly above the index.
-The District moved to the self-funded SEPaST comprised of various county districts to realize administrative savings on health benefits. - The Affordable Health Care Act will also place a burden on the district through additional manpower to comply along with the potential to look at alternative health care plans. - The Governor and state legislature passed Act 1 of the 2006 Special Session Taxpayer Relief Act which has an effect on how school districts budget and raise revenue for education since the 2007-08 fiscal year.
+- Prior to the latest projections the PSERS rate was expected to be at its maximum level in 2019-20.
+With the most recent revised projections the rates will not reach their maximum level prior to 2021-22.
+Current projections were not available beyond the 2021-22 school year.
+The federal mandates, "Student Success Act" which replaces "No Child Left Behind" and IDEA requirements exceed the federal funding available to support these mandates.
+As a result, these mandates will require additional costs to the taxpayers to meet the requirements. - The District anticipates rising health care costs in the ensuing fiscal years, as indicators report increases significantly above the index.
+The District moved to the self funded SEPaST, comprised of various county districts, to realize administrative savings on health benefits. - The Affordable Health Care Act will also place a burden on the district through additional manpower to comply along with the potential to consider alternative health care plans. - The Governor and state legislature passed Act 1 of the 2006 Special Session -Taxpayer Relief Act which has an effect on how school districts budget and raise revenue for education since the 2007-08 fiscal year.
 This legislation restricts the School District's ability to increase property taxes without voter approval of the District's budget if the budget exceeds an annual inflation index determined by the Commonwealth.
-The District has never exceeded the index and only raised taxes to half (50%) of the allowable rate as indicated by the index for the 2012-13 school year.
-There was no tax increase in the 2015-16 budget.

-- Legislation was passed which eliminates all but three exceptions of the original exceptions passed under the Act 1 of the 2006 Special Session, allowing Districts to increase local tax effort above the Index without voter approval.
-The three remaining exceptions are retirement, debt, and special education expenses. - The District currently has a labor agreement with the Federation of Pottstown Teachers with a contract period of September 1, 2015 through August 31, 2016. - With the change in Governor, there is uncertainty in the financial support for public schools at the state level as there has not been a state budget approved as of the end of December 2015.
+The District has never exceeded the index and only raised taxes to half (50%) of the allowable rate as indicated by the index for the 2012-13 school year while there was no tax increase in the 2015-16 and 2016-17 school years. - Legislation was passed which eliminates all but three exceptions of the original exceptions passed under the Act 1 of the 2006 Special Session, allowing Districts to increase local tax effort above the Index without voter approval.
+The three remaining exceptions are retirement, debt and special education expenses. - The District currently has a labor agreement with the Federation of Pottstown Teachers with a contract period of August 31, 2016 through September 1, 2019. - With the change in Governor and legislators there is uncertainty in the financial support for public schools at the state level.
+There is also momentum building for real estate tax elimination which would significantly hinder the district's ability to meaningfully impact school finances.